 Continue reading "Recipe for Rhode Island weiner spice meatballs" »

 Until I moved to Rhode Island a decade ago, I'd never heard of johnnycakes (which are also spelled jonnycakes, so let's get that out of the way up front).
 Johnnycakes, made of cornmeal and gluten-free, are to Rhode Islanders what pancakes are to the rest of the world.
 Most often they're served just like pancakes, with butter and a glug of local maple syrup.
 These savory two-bite roasted red pepper, basil and parmesan johnnycakes fit nicely into the end of the day, as a cocktail party appetizer or snack at a barbecue.
 As with any recipe that has just a few ingredients, be sure to use the best cheese, basil and pepper you can find.
 Serve them hot off the griddle, and spell them whichever way you like.

-Continue reading "Recipe for red pepper, kale and walnut dip (or spread)" »
+Continue reading "Recipe for roasted red pepper, basil and parmesan johnnycakes" »